daniyyell-dev/daniyyell-dev.github.io/_posts/Phishing/2024-11-24-Analysing-a-Fake-Royal-Mail-Smishing-Attack-Hidden-Behind-Cloudflare.md

 - **Card Expiry Date (MM/YY)**
 - **CVV**

-This stage aims to steal credit card information, which can be used for fraudulent transactions or sold on the dark web.
+This stage is designed to steal credit card information, which can then be used for fraudulent transactions or sold on the dark web.
+In this case, the attacker attempted to add the victim's card to Apple Pay and make transactions.
+However, their efforts failed because we stayed one step ahead of them.
+Our goal was solely to observe and understand how this process works.
+Please note that the card was added 09:40PM and they try to charge the card 09:45PM.

 #### **Last Page: Final Confirmation**